NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 * `eBufferTypeEmissive`
 * `eBufferTypeDisocclusionMask`
 * `eBufferTypeSpecularMVec`

+The following resources are required by NIS:

+* `eBufferTypeScalingInputColor`
+* `eBufferTypeScalingOutputColor`

 The following hints are optional but should be provided if they are easy to obtain: